 Apple is reportedly testing several foldable iPhone prototypes.
 But an actual market launch is probably still years away.
 That's what a reliable leaker now claims.

-After leaker DylanDKT already revealed details about the upcoming iPhone 14, he also revealed more information about Apple's plan regarding a foldable iPhone, the so-called "iPhone Fold".
-The leaker claims that Apple is "definitely working on and testing several prototypes with certain foldable displays".
-However, Apple may have concerns about the general trend towards foldable smartphones.
+After leaker DylanDKT already revealed details about the upcoming iPhone 14, he also revealed more information about Apple's plans for a foldable iPhone, the so-called "iPhone Fold."
+The leaker claims that Apple is "definitely working on and testing several prototypes with certain foldable displays."
+However, Apple may have concerns about the general trend toward foldable smartphones.

 There are still too many compromises in foldable display technology.
 There are also concerns about whether foldable smartphones will continue to have a place in the market or whether they will become obsolete.